 Complete Dental Cleaning

 An intital assessment is needed to evalutate the teeth, and get a general idea of the level of periodontal disease.
 This is done during an office visit while the pet is awake.
-If a dental cleaning is recommended, the next step would be to draw pre-anesthetic lab work to look for any diseases of the liver, kidney, etc. before placing your pet under anesthesia.
+If a dental cleaning is recommended, the next step would be to perform pre-anesthetic lab work to look for any diseases of the liver, kidney, etc. before placing your pet under anesthesia.

 Once it is determined that your pet is a dental candidate, the dental cleaning consists of:

-- Tartar and calculus will first be removed, then a technician will check the teeth for any abnormalities.
+- Tartar and calculus will first be removed, then a nurse will check the teeth for any abnormalities.
 Sometimes, after the tartar and calculus is removed, additional problems my be revealed that could not be seen prior to cleaning.

 - A final polishing will be performed on the remaining teeth that are now free of plaque and calculus.